nandi-exe/unit2_2024/README.md

 ### List of techniques used
 #### Core Techniques
-1. Moving average for filtering noisy signals from sensors(with for loops inside)
+**1. Moving average for filtering noisy signals from sensors(with for loops inside) **
+Used to smooth sensor data and enhance model accuracy.
-2. Data visualization
+**2. Data visualization
+**
+Visualizing trends and patterns in collected data for analysis.
-3. Connecting to server using API
+**3. Connecting to server using API
+**
+Establishing communication between the client and server for data exchange.
-4. Data models
+**4. Data models
+**
+Implementing mathematical models for prediction and analysis.
-5. File reading and modification
+**5. File reading and modification
+**
+Handling CSV files for storing and accessing sensor data.
-6. Registering and Login into API
+**6. Registering and Login into API
+**
+Managing user authentication and token-based access.
-7. Transmission of data to API servers
+**7. Transmission of data to API servers
+**
+Sending serialized sensor data to a remote server.
-8. Accessing API data and readings
+**8. Accessing API data and readings
+**
+Fetching stored data for local use and further analysis.
 #### Programming Constructs
 1. Functions
 2. Lists and Dictionaries